sbresnahan/Galbraith-2016-PNAS-ASE-replication/ASE_bioinfo.md

 conda deactivate
 ```

-## Compute strand-wise read coverage at each SNP:gene
+## Compute read coverage at each SNP:gene

 Count [`bedtools intersect`] reads of F1 libraries (SRA accessions of lists `l875Q`, `l888Q`, `l882Q`, and `l894Q`) aligned to respective F0 genomes at each SNP-gene, requiring 0 mismatches.